Samuel Allsopp & Sons: Revival

-Jamie Allsopp, a direct descendant of Samuel Allsopp has consolidated the scattered trademarks and found possibly the only remaining ledger containing the authentic recipes.
+Jamie Allsopp, a direct descendant of Samuel Allsopp, has consolidated the scattered trademarks and found possibly the only remaining ledger containing the authentic recipes.
 The revived company commenced test brewing in 2020, staying as close as possible to the original recipes.

+Notable products

+Among the company's notable products was Allsopp's Arctic Ale, originally produced for Sir George Nares' 1875 North Pole expedition.
+An unopened bottle of the beer was sold at auction in 2015 for £3,300.
+In 2025, Scottish brewery Innis & Gunn announced plans to brew a new version of the beer, named Innis & Gunn 1875 Arctic Ale, in partnership with Allsopp's, using the unopened original as a seed.